31 October 2024

 “How do you 𝘬𝘯𝘰𝘸 there’s a God?”

-Every so often I’m asked, “How do you know there’s a God?”
+Every so often I’m asked, “How do you know God exists?” or “How do you know there’s a God?”

-In fact if I started listing the proofs of God’s existence, it’d be the fastest way to annoy them.
+This is the point where Christian apologists make the mistake of going through the logical proofs of God’s existence.
+Which is actually not what they’re asking for.
+It’s the fastest way to annoy them.
 “Well y’see, I know there’s a God because the universe works on cause and effect.
 So if we trace all the causes back to a first cause…” Yeah, yeah, they didn’t ask for a philosophy lesson.
-Most folks have heard the “unmoved mover” idea before, and nontheists are pretty sure that unmoved mover is the Horrendous Space Kablooie.
-They don’t care about that.

-What they wanna know is how I, me, K.W.
+What they’re really asking is how you know.
+When they ask me, what they really want is to know how I, me, K.W.
 Leslie, the guy who talks about God as if he’s a real guy, the guy who talks about God as if I’ve met him personally, know God exists.
+They wanna know if I have personal experience with God.

 No, really.